shivannis/xandr-docs-public/xandr-docs/articles/curate/understanding-the-debug-auction.md

 ## Running a debug auction

 A debug auction simulates a real auction without actually logging or serving anything and shows the results in your browser.
-The log shows the impression bus communicating with all active bidders (including Xandr) and then shows the member-specific decisioning.
+The log shows the impression bus communicating with all active bidders (including Microsoft Advertising) and then shows the member-specific decisioning.

 A debug auction can be run using the following calls: